Diane Dodds: Political career

-European Parliament 2009-2020
+European Parliament 2009–2020

 On 3 February 2009, Dodds was selected by the DUP as its candidate for the 2009 election to the European Parliament and was elected an MEP on 8 June, representing Northern Ireland.

 Despite her election, the results were disappointing for Dodds and her party.
 The DUP's share of the vote fell 14% to just over 18%.
 While the Westminster expenses scandal and a perceived poor performance in live debates were cited as reasons for the poor result, Dodds herself blamed the decline in DUP votes on former DUP member Jim Allister of the Traditional Unionist Voice (TUV) splinter party, who gained 66,000 first preference votes.
 Allister had accused the DUP of "betrayal" in going into government with Sinn Féin.
 Sinn Féin topped the poll, the first time a republican party had done so in a European election in Northern Ireland.
 Dodds was elected third, behind Jim Nicholson of the UUP, and with fewer votes than the quota (the elections being held under the single transferable vote system).

 In September 2018, Dodds voted against a motion asserting the "existence of a clear risk of a serious breach by Hungary of the values on which the Union is founded" - in line with most UKIP and Conservative Party MEPs.

-Member of the Local Assembly 2020-present
+Northern Ireland Assembly 2020–present

 The DUP announced that following Carla Lockhart's election to the House of Commons in December 2019, Dodds would succeed her as MLA for Upper Bann.
 In January 2020, Dodds was elected to the position of MLA for Upper Bann.
 She took on the MLA role full-time after the UK left the European Union (EU) on 31 January 2020.